-The Anesthesiology Critical Care Fellowship Program is ACGME accredited, and accepts two fellows each year on a competitive basis.
+The ACGME-accredited Anesthesiology Critical Care Fellowship Program accepts two fellows each year on a competitive basis.
 We also offer a critical care position for a fellow who trains in anesthesia and emergency medicine.
 The 12-month fellowship program trains board-eligible anesthesiologists in all aspects of care for the critically ill and injured surgical patient.

 Additional clinical experience is offered in infectious diseases and renal replacement therapy.
 The curriculum is infused year-round with training in ultrasonography, transesophageal and transthoracic echocardiography, lung ultrasound, and the focused assessment with sonography for trauma (FAST) exam.
 Regularly scheduled simulation experience is also part of the curriculum to enhance the skills you will learn as a fellow.

 As a fellow, you will work with critically ill adults and primarily surgical critical care patients.
 Fellows are responsible for duties ranging from consultation to total patient management.
 You will also supervise and teach residents and senior medical students in addition to acting as a liaison between the Critical Care Service and other services involved in the care of critically ill patients.

 Following completion of the program, the fellows qualify for the American Board of Anesthesiology examination certifying: Added Fellow Qualifications in Anesthesiology Critical Care.

 Fellows are expected to attend and actively participate in all anesthesiology department conferences.
 They present complex cases at M&M conferences and are prepared to contribute to the discussion of cases presented by faculty.
 Anesthesiology Critical Care (ACC) fellows are responsible for medical student and junior resident education through daily bedside rounds and direct supervision of care and will also participate as instructors in FCCS workshops.